 Most of the wild leafy vegetables are added in the Japanese diet during spring as they make new shoots and stalks just after the winter.
 Tsukushi is the horsetail which gives out some stalks during the early spring season.
 These will be seen aside marshy lands and fields.
 These stalks are collected and cooked with eggs or meat to serve as a special spring dish.
 Japanese knotweeds are also available in plenty during this time.

 Photo: CJ Platinos on Flickr

-Strawberry could be seen in most desserts and sweets of spring as it is the main fruit of the season.
+Strawberries can also be seen in most desserts and sweets of spring as it is the main fruit of the season.
 Sakura flavoured snacks are another main attraction of spring.
-Most of such items come with a pink colour similar to Sakura flowers which fill an environment reflecting spring and the cherry blossoms in the stores as well.
+Most of these foods come with a pink colour similar to Sakura flowers , which give the shops and food stalls a festive spring atmosphere.